-1 child was eligible for Pupil Premium in year 1 and is also at level 3 on the SEN provision with an impairment who is being supported by external agencies and professionals.
-The required score for the phonics screening test was not achieved at this stage, but access to phonics is starting to taking place and therefore progress in reading and writing is good.

-1 pupil was eligible for Pupil premium in year 2.
-Good progress was made in reading and the expected standard was reached.
+1 pupil who was eligible for Pupil Premium in year 2 was also placed at level 3 on the SEN. This pupil was being supported by external agencies and professionals.
+The required score for the phonics screening retake test was not achieved at this stage, but access to phonics is starting to taking place and therefore progress in reading and writing is good.
+Steady progress was made in reading, unfortunately the expected standard was not reached.
 Stamina for writing was an issue and therefore the quantity of writing to assess was affected.
-Progress was steady in maths but home schooling affected fluency and confidence.
+Progress was steady in maths but home-schooling affected fluency and confidence.